mpcmarques/LPOO1617_T-G-/README.md

 ##### Major difficulties:
     The major difficulty and the most painfull thing to work on was Libgdx-AI, it took me a lot of time to get it going since the documentation is horrible with no examples and most of the things you have to discover by reverse engineering.
+    Another difficulty was using the MVC pattern instead of ECS because of unity testing, and made appear a lot of bugs.

 ##### Overall time spent developing:
     Since I made it all by myself, I didn't keep tracking, but it was almost all the time in the last weeks, so I think more than 100/200 hours.